augustorl/Ignite-CarAPI/README.md

 ## Documentation

 All API available endpoints are documented using [Swagger](https://swagger.io/).
-If you are running locally this API you can access the docs in http://localhost:3333/api-docs, otherwise you can see the online version [here](http://google.com).
+If you are running locally this API you can access the docs in http://localhost:3333/api-docs.

 ## How to run